 Items Left In Cart

-Your customers are busy and living in a world of distractions, and sometimes they leave items in their cart.
+Your shoppers are busy and living in a world of distractions, and sometimes they leave items in their cart.
 Use messaging to prompt them to complete their purchase, and warn them if the items in their cart are quickly selling out.

 When the customer’s order is ready, send them a message with information such as their order number, how long you’ll hold their order, curbside pickup directions, and any other helpful information they should know as it pertains to their order.